All Products

 Single-connection bandwidth throttling

-When you access objects in OSS by using a client, especially a client on which traffic throttling is difficult to perform, a large amount of bandwidth resources may be occupied.
+When you access objects in OSS by using a client, especially a client on which traffic throttling is difficult to implement, a large amount of bandwidth may be occupied.
 This affects other applications that access OSS.
-To prevent this issue, you can use the single-connection bandwidth throttling feature to throttle the bandwidth for operations such as object upload and download.
+To prevent this issue, you can use the single-connection bandwidth throttling feature to throttle bandwidth for operations such as object upload and download.
 This way, sufficient bandwidth can be reserved for other applications that access OSS.

 Query objects